home-assistant/home-assistant.io/source/_components/light.mqtt.markdown

   required: false
   type: string
 json_attributes_template:
-  description: "Defines a [template](/docs/configuration/templating/#processing-incoming-data) to extract the JSON dictionary from messages received on the `json_attributes_topic`."
+  description: "Defines a [template](/docs/configuration/templating/#processing-incoming-data) to extract the JSON dictionary from messages received on the `json_attributes_topic`.
+Usage example can be found in [MQTT sensor](/components/sensor.mqtt/#json-attributes-template-configuration) documentation."
   required: false
 device:
   description: 'Information about the device this light is a part of to tie it into the [device registry](https://developers.home-assistant.io/docs/en/device_registry_index.html).
 Only works through [MQTT discovery](/docs/mqtt/discovery/) and when [`unique_id`](#unique_id) is set.'